 Also known as: fluid catalytic cracker, cat cracker, cat unit, FCCU, CCU, Houdry

-The FCC is the most common unit used to upgrade heavier distillation cuts to light products.
+In refining, the FCC is the most common unit used to upgrade heavier distillation cuts to light products.
 The FCC takes VGO and similar intermediate streams and cracks them using heat in the presence of a catalyst.
 The primary product is FCC gasoline, which is used in gasoline product blending.
 However, the FCC also produces lighter products that feed the alkylation unit and heavier products that can be blended into diesel and residual fuel oil.

 The FCC is particularly valuable in a refinery that is trying to maximize gasoline production over residual fuel oil.
 The FCC yields a high volume of gasoline of pretty good quality (high octane and low vapor pressure).
-However, its volume yield of diesel is low and of low quality (low cetane), since it is comprised of cracked material which tends to have a low cetane.
+However, its volume yield of diesel is low and of low quality (low cetane), since it is made up of cracked material which tends to have low cetane.
 In a market where diesel is preferred over gasoline, an FCC is generally less valuable than a hydrocracker.

 The RCC (resid catalytic cracker) is a variant on the FCC.
-It is a similar unit yielding a similar range and quality of products, but is designed to handle heavier atmospheric resid as a feed.
+It is a similar unit yielding a similar range and quality of products, but it is designed to handle heavier atmospheric resid as a feed.

 How it works

 Heated feed is mixed with a heated catalyst and injected into a reactor, where the catalyst freely mixes with the feed as a fluid.
-As the feed is cracked, coke deposits on the catalyst causing it to gradually deactivate.
+As the feed is cracked, coke deposits on the catalyst, causing it to gradually deactivate.
 Cracked product is drawn off at the top of the reactor and is sent to a fractionator.
-Deactivated catalyst is drawn off the bottom of the reactor and is sent to a regenerator where the coke is burned off by injecting heat and air.
-The cleaned (regenerated) catalyst is then sent back to the reactor and the cycle repeats.
+Deactivated catalyst is drawn off the bottom of the reactor and is sent to a regenerator, where the coke is burned off by injecting heat and air.
+The cleaned (regenerated) catalyst is then sent back to the reactor, and the cycle repeats.

-The catalyst moves around the reactor and regenerator circuits in seconds at very high velocities so many internal surfaces on the catalyst circuit have to be protected against erosion by having ceramic coatings.
-The heat generated in the regenerator from burning the coke off the catalyst provides the majority of the heat required for the separation reactions taking place in the reactor and the unit has to be heat balanced between the reactor and regenerator.
+The catalyst moves around the reactor and regenerator circuits in seconds at very high velocities, so many internal surfaces on the catalyst circuit have to be protected against erosion by having ceramic coatings.
+The heat generated in the regenerator from burning the coke off the catalyst provides the majority of the heat required for the separation reactions taking place in the reactor, and the unit has to be heat-balanced between the reactor and regenerator.
 Coke burned off the catalyst in the regenerator creates a mix of carbon monoxide and carbon dioxide plus some SOx.
 This gas stream is passed through a CO boiler and recovery gas compressor to recover some energy, then cleaned of catalyst fines and evacuated to the atmosphere, so the FCC is a major emitter of CO2 from refineries.